 - Development and tests servers for small teams

-- Departmental servers for non-IT business units who don’t want to spend money for high-end resources
+- Departmental servers for non-IT business units who don’t want to spend money on high-end resources

 - Personal-use servers for storing video, audio, and other digital assets